yrmusicsomt/Voice-Cloning-Song-Cover/README.md

 # Voice-Cloning-Song-Cover
 Welcome to the Voice Cloning (SongCover) Project! 🚀 This repository contains resources and code for generating AI-based voice covers.
-The project utilizes deep learning models to synthesize and modify voices for song cove
+The project utilizes deep learning models to synthesize and modify voices for song cover!
 # 📌 Features

 🎶 Voice Cloning: Generate AI-based covers using pre-trained models.